baoqger/chrisbao/source/_posts/note-on-red-black-tree.md

 ---
-title: "Note on Red Black Tree: part one"
+title: "Understand Red Black Tree: part one - background"
 date: 2023-01-13 07:51:56
 tags: Algorithm, Data structure, Tree, Red Black Tree
 ---

 ### Introduction

 In this series of articles, I want to examine an important data structure: the [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
+The `red-black tree` is an advanced data structure that is difficult to fully understand.
+Maybe you have some wonders and confusion about it as follows:

+- What is the meaning of `red` and `black` here?
+- The `red-black tree` is known as a self-balancing binary search tree.
+But what's the difference between it and others?
+- Where is it used or applied?

+If you want to know the answer to the above questions, then this article is just for you.
 I will cover the following topics:

 - Why do we need the red-black tree and what is its advantage?
 - How does a red-black tree work?